 There is no typical cross-sectional structure for transitional upland fringes.
 They can be flat, sloping, or in cases such as ravine walls, nearly vertical.
 Their width may vary, and their outer boundaries are often indistinct.
-They can incorporate features such as hillslopes, bluffs, forests, and prairies.
-All transitional upland fringes have one thing in common -- they are recognizably different from the surrounding landscape because of their connection to the floodplain and stream.
+They can incorporate features such as hill-slopes, bluffs, forests, and prairies.
+All transitional upland fringes have one thing in common: they are recognizably different from the surrounding landscape because of their connection to the floodplain and stream.
 For example, they will typically have similar vegetation partway up the hillslopes or on the edges of upland terraces.
-An examination of the floodplain side of the transitional upland fringe often reveals one or more flat-topped benches.
-These landforms are terraces.
-(Figure 5.5) They form in response to new patterns of streamflow, changes in sediment size or load, or changes in watershed base level--the elevation at the watershed outlet.
-Although many terraces were formerly active floodplains, most have become isolated from periodic flooding by the stream in recent years.
-In some regions of the country, some of the higher, older terraces formed by glaciation.